-The Fostering Network has a mandate to create a better future for everyone who is fostered.
 They lobby for improved child welfare, education and training, and regulations regarding adoption and foster care.
-The statistics the Network provides show that on a daily basis there are more than 64,000 children living with nearly 55,000 foster families across the UK.
-These children comprise almost 80% of the 81,000 children who are in care away from home on any one day in the UK.
+Statistics the Network provides show that over 65,000 children live with almost 55,000 foster families across the UK each day.
+This is nearly 80 per cent of the 83,000 children in care away from home on any one day in the UK.

-During the course of 12 months, 30,000 children enter into care while a similar number leave the system.
+During the course of 12 months up to 31 March 2020, about 30,000 children entered into care with similar numbers leaving the system.
 Those who leave do so for a variety of reasons.
 Some return to their own homes or go to live with a relative, some age out of the care system, some are subjected to a residence or special guardianship order, and some are adopted.

 Statistical reports gathered and published by government departments and bodies for England provide statistics for the entire UK, breaking down the statistics into England, Scotland, Wales, and Northern Ireland.
-On 31 March 2015, there were 52,050 children in England living with foster families comprising 79% of the 66,030 children in care at that time who were looked after away from home.
+On 31 March 2020, there were 57,380 children in England living with foster families compromising of 72% of the 80,080 children in care looked after away from home.

-Currently there are about 44,625 foster families in England and an active need for 7,600 more foster families.
+Currently there are about 44,500 foster families in England and an active need for over 7,000 more foster families.

-Ethnically, 77% were white, 9% were of mixed racial background, 4% were Asian or Asian British, 7% were Black or Black British, 2% were from other ethnic groups, and 1% did not provide information.
+Ethnically, 74% were white, 10% were of mixed racial background, 8% were Black or Black British, 8% were from other ethnic groups.

-75% of the children and young people were living with foster carers, 9% were living in secure units, children’s homes or hostels, and 5% were placed with their parents.
-5% were placed for adoption, 3% were with another placement in the community and a further 3% were placed in residential schools or other residential settings.
+72% of the children and young people were living with foster carers, 13% were living in secure units, children’s homes or hostels, and 7% were placed with their parents.
+3% were placed for adoption and 3% living independently or in residential employment.